leomartinez47/AudioProgrammingPractice/README.md

 command-line input and play it back at runtime which in my head is real time.

 In the future I want to build on these ideas even further and create a larger synthesizer application, but baby steps.

+Feeling ready to start learning how to make audio plugins with the JUCE framework.